polyluxus/tools-for-g09.bash/README.md

 The newly created inputfile relies on a checkpointfile to read all data for the NBO6 analysis.
 Depending on the size of the molecule, a NBO analysis can take some time.

-Additional Input can be given to be processed via `-n` (NBO input stack), `-r` (Route section), and `-t` (tail of the file).
+Additional input can be given to be processed via `-n` (NBO input stack), `-r` (Route section), and `-t` (tail of the file).

+### g09.freqwrite.sh

+This script takes a Gaussian inputfile and writes a new inputfile for a frequency run.
+The newly created inputfile relies on a checkpointfile to read all data.

+Additional options can be passed to the `freq` input stack via the `-o` switch.
+Temperature and pressure can be specified via `-T <ARG>` or `-P <ARG>`, respectively.
+The writing of an input file to rerun a thermochemistry analysis, can be requested with the `-R` switch.

+Additional input can be given to be processed via `-r` (Route section), and `-t` (tail of the file).

 ### examples (directory; used to be water.sample.tgz)